VijayP30/StravaAnalysis/README.md

 `strava_analysis.ipynb` is a Juyter Notebook set up to perform different forms of statistical/correlational data analysis

-Run `python app.py` to see web application [WORK IN PROGRESS] Flask application to visualize a heatmap of activities and view graphs
+Run `python app.py` to see web application.
+Flask application to visualize a heatmap of activities and view graphs

 ## Requirements
 - Flask